 3) Defining geos and inventory types

-Certain brands prefer to work only with particular ad networks whose publishers have premium inventory or who serve ads in particular business vertical or geos.
+Certain brands prefer to work only with particular ad networks whose publishers have premium inventory or who serve ads in particular business verticals or geos.
 Usually, being selective in terms of geos helps to ensure essential traffic quality.
 Opt for EU, US, Australia, and European countries and set a restriction on the type of content supported.
 Experts advise, 20-100 impressions are a minimum to start with if you need to build an ad network from scratch.
 If this task is difficult for you, try to conduct private surveys, apply questionnaires, and learn more about your audience through different channels.

 4) Tech stack and resources

 Building a technological stack, select a technology for real-time bidding, data processing, and ad serving to make the platform work.
 Ad network operation, however, demands more than technological implementation.
-A lot of work will be devoted to the platform management and support.
+A lot of work will be devoted to platform management and support.
 Ad networks such as AdSense, for instance, require advertisers to manage their targeting, bidding, and ad revenue optimization, whereas others provide such services to the clients automatically.
 Ad exchanges that feature in-house teams of experienced professionals have much higher chances to gain better yields since they provide additional services.
 Thus, they are more client-oriented.

 3 essentials to start an ad network